fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

 Backup the old instance
 -----------------------

 This part is done via ``openstack`` client on your computer.
-First, download a RC file for the ``persistent`` tenant.
+First, download an RC file for the ``persistent`` tenant.
 Open `Fedora Infra OpenStack`_ dashboard, switch to the ``Access & Security`` section, then ``API Access`` and click on ``Download OpenStack RC File``.